This story was updated in June 2017 from the original story in 2015.

 Shopping cart encrusted in zebra mussels after just a few months in infested water.
 Photo Credit James Lubner, U. of Wisconsin Sea Grant Institute, www.Bugwood.org

 What about Austin?
 As yet, zebra mussels have not infested the Colorado River, including Austin’s Lake Travis, Lake Austin, Lady Bird Lake and Lake Walter E Long, despite a positive DNA hit last year in Inks Lake.
 However, the Highland Lakes are a huge recreational boating draw and there are dozens of public boat ramps managed by various public entities, making the control of zebra mussels difficult to manage and placing the onus of responsibility on individual boats.
 If zebra mussels were to enter and infest just one of the Highland Lakes, the other surrounding lakes could also be affected.
 Water utility intakes on Lake Travis and Lake Austin could be affected.
 The power plant at Lake Walter E Long could be affected by clogging intake lines.
 Residential boat docks and bulkheads could be affected by thick encrustations of zebra mussels on the structures.
 Boats stored on the lakes could be damaged if zebra mussels encrust hulls or motors.
 Public beaches along the lakes could be littered with sharp, discarded shells.
-Even Barton Springs, with its cool waters located only a short distance from Lady Bird Lake, could be infested, with serious consequences to both the sensitive aquatic life found there and the important recreational use that Barton Springs provides Austinites.
+The risk of zebra mussel invasion for our large creeks that have permanent water is minimal due to frequent flooding and turbulence which creates unsuitable habitat for the mussels.

 What can we do?

 - Clean, Drain, and Dry your boat.
-This is true not only for motor boats, but even for canoes, kayaks, and paddle boards.
+This is true not only for motor boats, but even for canoes, kayaks, and paddle boards, jet skis, fishing gear and bait buckets.
 Every time you leave a water body, your boat must be cleaned off, with water at least 140 degrees F, drained thoroughly from the motor, bilge, live wells, and bait buckets, and then dried.
 It is recommended that boats and trailers be dried an entire week before entering another body of water.
 Not only is it the right thing to do for our rivers, lakes, and streams, but it is also a class C misdemeanor to possess or transport zebra mussels, as well as other invasive aquatic species in Texas (hydrilla, anyone?)
 Please visit texasinvasives.org/zebramussels/ for more information on the proper cleaning and draining of boats.

 - Report it – Please report any new sightings to help track and manage this species.